Radio Belarus

-Radio Belarus (Belarusian: Радыё "Беларусь") was the official international broadcasting station of Belarus.
-The station has ceased broadcasting on shortwave and mediumwave as of 1 April 2016.
+Radio Belarus (Belarusian: Радыё "Беларусь") is the official international broadcasting station of Belarus.
+The station ceased broadcasting on shortwave and mediumwave as of 1 April 2016.

 History

-Radio Belarus has broadcast on the international shortwave bands since 11 May 1962.
+Radio Belarus broadcast on the international shortwave bands since 11 May 1962.
 Originally the programs were broadcast in Belarusian.
 In 1985, broadcasting in German was launched, and in 1998 they began broadcasting Russian and English versions.
-Since 2006 the radio has started broadcasting in Polish, while 2010 saw the launch of French and Spanish language programming.
+Since 2006, the radio has started broadcasting in Polish, while 2010 saw the launch of French and Spanish language programming.
 Programming in Chinese started in 2013 and in Arabic in 2017.

-The station used to offer 16 hours of radio content in 9 languages and 10 hours of real-time online English programming daily.
+The station used to offer 16 hours of radio content in nine languages and 10 hours of real-time online English programming daily.